Social-Evolution-and-Behavior/pymatreader/README.md

 ## Documentation
 Documentation can be found here: <http://pymatreader.readthedocs.io/en/latest/>

+## Code
+The source code can be found here: <https://gitlab.com/obob/pymatreader>

 ## License
 This module is developed by Dirk Gütlin & Thomas Hartmann at the Universität Salzburg.
 You are free to use, copy, modify, distribute it under the terms of the GPL3.